Municipality of Mokronog-Trebelno

 The Municipality of Mokronog-Trebelno ([mɔˈkɾòːnɔk tɾɛˈbéːwnɔ]; Občina Mokronog - Trebelno) is a municipality in Slovenia.
 The municipality was created in 2006, when it seceded from the Municipality of Trebnje.
 It is part of the traditional province of Lower Carniola.
 The municipality is now included in the Southeast Slovenia Statistical Region.
-Its seat is the settlement of Mokronog.
+Its seat is the settlement of Mokronog, and it is also named after the settlement of Trebelno.

 Settlements

 In addition to the municipal seat of Mokronog, the municipality also includes the following settlements: